 Step 8.
 Once the policy statement is written, the Sponsor (or delegate) writes the implementation plan, writes the communications plan, and completes the Policy Development Report.

 Step 11.
 If approved by the Board, this information is communicated as described in the Publication phase.
-As well, the Sponsor (or delegate) executes the implementation plan including training, systems development, development and introduction of new procedures, programs, staff, equipment, forms, etc.
+As well, the Sponsor (or delegate) ensures execution of the implementation plan including training, systems development, development and introduction of new procedures, programs, staff, equipment, forms, etc.